menamiit/Target-Game/README.md

 🚀 Technologies Used

 -HTML5

 -JavaScript (Vanilla)

 -Tailwind CSS (via CDN)

 🎮 How to Play
-Enter a number between 1 and 100.
+-Enter a number between 1 and 100.

 -You have 10 attempts to guess the correct number.

 -Feedback will be given after each guess.

 -Game ends if you guess correctly or run out of attempts.

 📂 Project Structure